A direct controlled-phase gate between microwave photons

-In conclusion, our work demonstrates a dynamically activated cross-Kerr interaction between two superconducting cavities two orders of magnitude stronger than the residual always-on interaction and without exciting the nonlinear coupler.
-We leverage this direct non-linear coupling between the oscillators to generate a continuous CPHASE gate in the 0/1 and 0/2 photon subspaces, with gate fidelities exceeding 95\%.
-Furthermore, we leverage this engineered cross-Kerr dynamics gate to implement a direct bosonic parity check, where photon loss of a storage cavity is detected via another ancillary oscillator mode, without ever directly interacting with a nonlinear auxiliary qubit.
+In conclusion, our work demonstrates a dynamically activated cross-Kerr coupling between microwave photons hosted in two superconducting cavities without exciting the nonlinear coupler, with an interaction strength two orders of magnitude stronger than the residual always-on coupling.
+We leverage this direct nonlinear coupling between the oscillators to implement a continuous CPHASE gate in the 0/1 and 0/2 photon subspaces, with an average gate infidelity below 5\%.
+Furthermore, we use the cross-Kerr dynamics to perform a direct bosonic parity check, where photon loss of a storage cavity is detected via another ancillary oscillator mode.
 This suppresses any ancilla-induced decoherence mechanisms and ensures that the storage oscillator remains entirely within the protected bosonic code space during the syndrome measurement.
 These results present the first direct cross-Kerr interaction between two harmonic oscillators realized without explicitly populating nonlinear coupling elements.
-This work aligns with the emerging paradigm where nonlinear elements act solely as ancillary couplers~\cite{lescanne2020exponential, chapman2023high, lu2023high, maiti2501linear}, while quantum information is stored in long-lived harmonic modes.
-Importantly, the resulting CPHASE gate we demonstrated is natively compatible with the full family of rotationally-symmetric codes and provides a critical ingredient for fault-tolerant QEC protocols~\cite{grimsmo2020quantum}.
-Thus, the use cases demonstrated here, together with clear paths to mitigate the main limiting factors, establish our technique as a new primitive for the general bosonic quantum computing toolbox both in cQED and beyond. \\
+Importantly, the resulting CPHASE gate is natively compatible with the full family of rotationally-symmetric codes and provides a critical ingredient for fault-tolerant QEC protocols~\cite{grimsmo2020quantum}.
+Thus, our technique marks a promising starting point for exploring the rich physics of nonlinear quantum optics and implementing robust quantum information processing using bosonic elements. \\

 \textbf{Acknowledgments} We acknowledge the funding support from the Singapore Ministry of Education (MOE-T2EP50222-0017) and The University of Sydney - National University of Singapore 2026 Ignition Grants.
 A.C., A.K., S.Q., acknowledge the support of the Singapore National Quantum Scholarship Scheme (NQSS).
 We thank Mr.\,Nixon Yang, Mr.\,Juncheng Man, and Dr.\,Yao Lu for technical inputs during the project development.